FunnyPocketBook/GiliaSVN/README.md

 Create a folder somewhere where the files should be downloaded to.
 Then copy the  path to that location (e.g. `C:/Users/user/iliasFiles`) and replace `path to download directory` with the path you copied. <b>Please replace any backslashes `\` with forward slashes `/`</b>.
 The path should only have backslashes if you are using a Windows system.

+You also need to provide the path where the `files.json` and `ignore.txt` files are located. `files.json` saves all files that are already downloaded and in `ignore.txt` you can put in the files that you don't want to download.
+Setting the paths for these files can be useful if you are sharing the files with other people with e.g. Google Drive.

 Example config:
 ```javascript
 exports.userData = {